Characterizing and Optimizing End-to-End Systems for Private Inference: Proposed PI Optimizations

 \subsection{The Client-Garbler Protocol}

-As previously shown, the client-side storage requirements of existing protocols are prohibitively high, reaching 41 GBs for a single ResNet-18 inference on TinyImageNet.
+As previously shown, the client-side storage requirements of existing protocols are prohibitively high, reaching \SI{41}{GB} for a single ResNet-18 inference on TinyImageNet.

 \textbf{Solution:} To overcome this limitation, we propose the Client-Garbler protocol.
-Here, the roles of the client and server with respect to the GC protocol are reversed such that the client becomes the garbler and the server the evaluator (as depicted in Figure~\ref{fig:client-garbler}).
-We note that there are no security implications of this optimization since the security guarantees of GC hold regardless of the role each party plays.
+Here, the GC roles of the client and server are reversed: the client becomes the garbler and the server the evaluator (see Figure~\ref{fig:client-garbler}).
+In the offline phase, the client garbles ReLUs and sends the GCs along with the client labels to the server which stores them for use during the online phase.
+The parties engage in base OT offline so that in the online phase, the server can obtain their inputs to the GC using extended OT.
+The function to be garbled remains exactly the same as before: combine the shares of the prior linear layer, perform ReLU, and mask the output with the client's random share for the following linear layer (as shown in Figure 5 of \cite{juvekar2018gazelle}).
+Furthermore, there are no security implications of this optimization since the security guarantees of GC hold regardless of the role each party plays.

 Using the Client-Garbler protocol, the large client-side storage requirements are now shifted to the server, thus taking advantage of the server's ample storage resources.
 Furthermore, the Client-Garbler protocol also reduces the online phase latency as the powerful server, rather than the client, performs GC evaluations.
 A drawback is that the parties must now engage in OT during the online phase; however, we observe OT communication time to be minimal and that Client-Garbler provides a net benefit to reducing online latency.
+In particular, the server-side evaluation of garbled ReLUs in the online phase outweighs the added communication latency from OT.
+For example, on TinyImageNet on ResNet-18, Server-Garbler (Client-Garbler) has an online communication latency of 27.1 seconds (101 seconds) and a GC evaluation time of 200 seconds (11.1 seconds).
+Thus, Client-Garbler provides an online speedup of 2.02$\times$.
 The Client-Garbler also increases the offline run-time since GC garbling now runs on the slower client device.
 However, this is acceptable because the ability to store more pre-computes and mask offline costs altogether outweighs the increase in offline compute latency.